27 Apr. 2021

 Take a whole month of Sundays and enjoy the Nillumbik way of life!

-Pat the Guinea pigs, feed the chooks, meet a pony, a turtle, the lizards, goats and sheep (babies too depending on what time of the year it is!).
+A day out at Edendale Community Environment Farm in Eltham will be sure to excite the kids!
+They can pat the Guinea pigs, feed the chooks, meet a pony, a turtle, the lizards, goats and sheep (babies too depending on what time of the year it is).
 Kids can get ‘hands on the land’ with real farm animals, veggie gardens and orchards to explore.
 Edendale Community Environment Farm is a sustainability rich, fun zone that teaches kids about their world in an enjoyable, immersive experience.
 It’s only a gold coin donation to enter and you can pack a picnic or enjoy the harvest in the café.
 There’s walking tracks and cool artworks to see and loads of opportunities for natural play.

-Next stop - Take the kids on a train ride – but not just any train ride – a miniature train ride!
-For just $3, kids can enjoy a 10-15 minute train ride through natural bushland and tunnels in an activity that is just the right size for them!
+Next stop, all aboard the Diamond Valley Railway - a miniature train ride for just $3, kids can enjoy a 10-15 minute train ride through natural bushland and tunnels in an activity that is just the right size for them!
 The Diamond Valley Railway collection of 1/6 size trains run on steam, petrol/diesel, or electric traction and the team of volunteers offer rides all day on Sundays only.
 There are playgrounds and BBQs close by.

 There’s also a Community Market on selected Sundays, and the Food Swap is every 4th Sunday.